How to Spot Nominalizations and Transform Them into Active Verbs

 The decision gave him some comfort comforted him.

-He gave a suggestion that suggested Bob take a break.
+He gave a suggestion suggested that Bob take a break.

 They had to come to an agreement on agree on a budget that the Planning Board would approve.